wyoung1810/machine_tending_robot/README.md

 Notes:
 M101 and M102 files need to be set as executable

-Link to library and documentation for relay: https://github.com/phelps-matthew/sainsmart-relay
+Link to library and documentation for USB relay module: https://github.com/phelps-matthew/sainsmart-relay